Post mockup maker

 Make your first LinkedIn post

-Open the post editor, tune the visible details, and export a clean mockup without starting from a blank canvas.
+Open the post editor, edit the visible details, and export the finished mockup.

 Open the LinkedIn post editor